accellionapis/api-guide/source/includes/_versions.md

 New versions of the API are released roughly once every 3 months.

-**NOTE**

-* Our API version numbers are different from the server versions.
-* Server Version format was simplified in April 2018
+Please note that our API version numbers are different from the server versions.
+Also, the Server Version format was simplified in April 2018.

 API Version | Server Version | Released
 -------------- | -------------- | --------------